 Most experts agree that one in nine people go to bed hungry every night.
 Most also agree that hunger and malnutrition poses special challenges for children.
 A child who is chronically hungry doesn’t thrive physically or intellectually and may suffer from serious long-term health issues.

-The team working in Masatepe, Nicaragua saw that most of the 800 preschoolers were not getting the adequate nutrition, calories, or protein they needed to thrive.
+The team working in Masatepe, Nicaragua saw that most of the over 1,000 preschoolers were not getting the adequate nutrition, calories, or protein they needed to thrive.
 Because research shows that animal protein plays a critical role in healthy development for preschoolers, they began looking for a solution.

 In 2015, our team began working with the organization OneEgg to establish a chicken farm that could produce enough eggs to address the protein deficit children have in Masatepe.
 By the end of the first year, enough eggs were donated each day to feed 250 preschoolers.
 Just one egg a day is having a profound impact on these children.